JoJo2nd/JoJo2nd.github.io/drafts/YYYY-MM-DD-getting-started.md

 #### Next Steps ####

 Next step should be to build my own little test program.
 However, I can't see myself getting far without some sort of debugging.
 For that I think I'll need to look into using PSXSDK for development.
 While the official PlayStation SDK is around on the internet it uses a custom compiler by SN Systems (that I'm guessing is a fork of GCC).
-The file formats for the SN compiler & linker aren't documented so I don't think I'll have much luck debugging with anything other than a official [PlayStation DevKit (a.k.a.
+The file formats for the SN compiler & linker aren't documented so I don't think I'll have much luck debugging with anything other than an official [PlayStation DevKit (a.k.a.
 DTL-H2000)][30].
 I've not got the space for PS1 DevKit sadly so PSXSDK looks like my best option here.

 #### End ####